What is the Asset Turnover Ratio?

 - But this is subject to an assumption.
 If the asset turnover ratio of the industry in which the company belongs is usually less than 0.5 in most of the cases and this company’s ratio is 0.9, then this company is doing well irrespective of its lower asset turnover ratio.

 If asset turnover ratio > 1

 - If the ratio is greater than 1, it’s always good.
 Because that means the company is able to generate enough revenue for itself.

 - But this is subject to an exception.
-For example, let’s say the company belongs to a retail industry where the company keeps their total assets low and as a result, the average ratio is always over 2 for most of the companies.
+For example, let’s say the company belongs to a retail industry where the company keeps its total assets low and as a result, the average ratio is always over 2 for most of the companies.

 Here one thing every company should keep in mind.
-If you want to compare asset turnover ratio with another company, it should be done with the companies in the same industry.
+If you want to compare the asset turnover ratio with another company, it should be done with the companies in the same industry.

 Let’s understand this with an example.